Levishalom/babbel_test/README.md

-# This is my take on the challenge given by Babbel for their Senior Product Analyst role.
+# This is my take on the challenge given by Babbel for their Senior Product Analyst role. (see the final_notebook.ipynb)

-# Case Study for Product Analytics

-# Candidates

 ## Instructions